 So you may be wondering, “Does our church need an app, and is a church app worth the money?”

 In this article, I compare the two in hopes to help you arrive at a decision you can feel confident about.
 [Read more…]

-With how much of our interactions happen online now, more and more churches are using technology to encourage spiritual growth and fellowship throughout the week.
+With how much of our interactions happen online now, more and more churches are going online to encourage spiritual growth and fellowship throughout the week.
 And when your church can’t meet in-person, technology becomes even more helpful.

 This is not to replace face-to-face teaching and fellowship, but to reinforce it, providing opportunities to learn and build relationships in addition to the few times a week people can get together.
 [Read more…]